Team-Nando/Tutorial-DERHostingCapacity-3-VoltWatt_LV/README.md

 This Tutorial is designed for power engineering students (undergraduate and postgraduate), power engineers, researchers, consultants, etc. It requires some knowledge of coding (of course! 🤓) but not too advanced.
 If you are a decent coder, you will manage 😉.

-## Part 3: Advanced Tools for the Analysis of Three-Phase Unbalanced LV Networks
+## Part 3: Volt-Watt Control and PV Hosting Capacity of LV Networks

 The objectives of this tutorial are:
 1. To familiarise with the process by which power engineers can **assess the effects of the Volt-Watt control function (available in most residential PV inverters and used by most standards around the world) on voltages and, thus, on PV hosting capacity**.